-Below is a classic essay by C. S. Lewis on the relationship between work and prayer.
-See the related essay titled “The Efficacy of Prayer” in C. S. Lewis, The World’s Last Night and Other Essays.
+Below is a classic by C. S. Lewis on the relationship between work and prayer.
+See the related titled “The Efficacy of Prayer” in C. S. Lewis, The World’s Last Night and Other Essays.

 Work and Prayer